ibm-cloud-docs/account/ts_accounts.md

 ## Can't add users to an org
 {: #ts_adduser}

 You can invite more than one user to work under the same organization.
-You can invite users to your organization only if you are the account owner, or if you are both a manager and a member of the organization.
+You can invite users to your organization only if you are the account owner, or if you are a manager of the organization.

 You can't see the **Invite a New User** link in your **Manage Organizations** section.
 {: tsSymptoms}